BHC News & Events:

 Sumatran Coffees, in general, have suffered massive crop failures in the current crop year, which means the price is up and availability is down.
 What little of the coffee from our favorite cooperative, that was available, has been bought up by larger roasters.
 The winter crop which starts in October looks good, not a bumper crop, but a rebound from two crop failures.
 It’s still early but producers are optimistic and exporters are cautiously hopeful.

 So what this means for us: We have been able to find a quality new Sumatran that closely matches the profile and cooperative character of the Ketiara.
-We have hopefully secured enough to get us through the fall season, in hopes that Sumatran Ketiara will again be available this year.
+We have hopefully secured enough to get us through the fall season, in hopes that Sumatran Ketiara may or may not be available this year.
 In the short term, this means you might notice a subtle change in the character of the products listed above.
 In the long term it could mean that some of these products may fall out of the rotation at some point this year.

 The tags for both new arrivals and the new Sumatran are alongside